nulib-ds/dsgn-106/3-primary-research-for-design-projects/3-primary-research-for-design-projects.md

 ## Surveys

 Other than the fact that they both involve asking people questions, interviews and surveys are quite different data collection methods.
-Creating a survey may seem easy at first, but developing a quality sur- vey can be quite challenging.
+Creating a survey may seem easy at first, but developing a quality survey can be quite challenging.
 When conducting a survey, you need to focus on the following areas: survey creation, survey testing, survey sampling, and distributing your survey.

 #### Survey creation: length and types of questions